TrellixVulnTeam/favor_GI5G/README.md

 TODO list:
 ==
 This is currently very messy because I'm mostly using it for myself.
 Also changes frequently.
+ - Dependency fetching for libtidy is still broken, although we have it compiling now.
+Static library builds as "libtidys" which CMake can't find...
  - In the worker address table computing code, we need to figure out what we're doing with snames suggested by _AccountManager::setCountedAddressName_ (how to use/store them, whether to save them or give them to the reader, etc.)
  - Use [Google Mock](https://github.com/google/googletest/blob/master/googlemock/docs/ForDummies.md) to write EmailManager and SkypeManager tests, refactoring code as appropriate/necessary
  - Update our used libraries